Philosophical Café

 03.05.2022

-Institute for Philosophy of Children and Youth Karmeliterplatz 2, 2nd floor, meeting room G2, 8010 Graz Start 4.00 p.m.
+Karmeliterplatz 2, 2nd floor, meeting room G2, 8010 Graz Start 4.00 p.m.

 "Language creates reality", already wrote the philosopher of language Ludwig Wittgenstein.
 Individual words have a great influence on thinking and acting, therefore words have to be used in a well-considered way.
 Communication in the Corona crisis has produced new, often previously unknown, technical terms, e.g., social distancing, quarantine, baby elephant, herd immunity, lockdown, etc. Many terms, are used without knowing the exact definition of the concept.
 How does Corona influence our language?
 Why do negative statements and information attract greater attention?
 How can we be more sensitive with language?
 Examples from politics and the media will be analyzed and questioned in this workshop.